AsaOfDiamonds/Sprint-Challenge-RDBMS/README.md

 1. Explain the difference between `RDBMS` and `SQL`.
 1. Why do tables need a `primary key`?
-1. What is the name given to a table column that references the primary key on another table.
+1. What is the name given to a table column that references the primary key on another table. foreign key
 1. What do we need in order to have a _many to many_ relationship between two tables.

 ## Project Set Up

 Follow these steps for starting your project.

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.